mainnet-cash/mainnet-go-generated/docs/WalletApi.md

 ## GetHistory

-> HistoryResponse GetHistory(ctx, historyRequest)
+> []TransactionHistoryItem GetHistory(ctx, historyRequest)

-Get a simplified list of transactions related to a wallet
+Get a list of transactions related to a wallet

 ### Required Parameters